faithful1ofall/CareerAI/README.md

 ## 🔄 Updating the SDK

-This project uses the OpenAPI TypeScript Codegen library to generate TypeScript clients from the Sensay OpenAPI schema.
+This project uses the [openapi-typescript-codegen](https://github.com/ferdikoomen/openapi-typescript-codegen) library to generate TypeScript clients from the Sensay OpenAPI schema.
 The generated SDK is stored in the `src/sensay-sdk` directory.

 To update the SDK when the API changes, run the provided npm script: